-The two most popular downloadable documents on our website tell an interesting story about organizational needs and dynamics.
+The two most popular pages on our website tell an interesting story about organizational needs and dynamics.

 Teams, both functional and cross-functional, are the engines that drive most organizations.
 They are microcosms of how we collectively work together to achieve great things.

 Where most teams struggle is accountability which is defined as holding each other accountable.
 That includes peer-to-peer accountability, not just accountability of an individual team member to the team leader.
 It’s about getting aligned - in alignment - with each other; coordinating who is doing what, when, why, and how in order to achieve some significant goal(s) in a determined period of time.
 Sounds so simple.

 What gets in the way?
 Habits condoned by the organization.
 In your organization, do you have:

 - Organizational silos focused exclusively on their own work and success?

 - Performance reviews that emphasize individual over collective results?

 - A culture that encourages politeness over directness?